percona/pmm/docs/using/query-analytics.md

 MongoDB is conceptually different from relational database management systems, such as MySQL and MariaDB.

 Relational database management systems store data in tables that represent single entities.
-Complex objects are represented by linking several tables.
+Complex objects are represented by linking tables.

-In contrast, MongoDB uses the concept of a document where all essential information pertaining to a complex object is stored in one place.
+In contrast, MongoDB uses the concept of a document where all essential information for a complex object is stored in one place.

 Query Analytics can monitor MongoDB queries.
 Although MongoDB is not a relational database management system, you analyze its databases and collections in the same interface using the same tools.